blackwhitehere/acme-portal-sdk/README.md

 For explanation of the features provided by default `prefect` based implementation checkout [Default functionality of `prefect` based implementation](user/features.md#default-functionality-of-prefect-based-implementation)

 See guide [Using default `prefect` based functionality](user/user-guides.md#using-default-prefect-based-functionality) for how to configure your project to work with `acme-portal` using the default `prefect` based implementation.
 You can view a sample project using it under [`acme-prefect`](https://github.com/blackwhitehere/acme-prefect).

-## Python environment

-The project comes with a python development environment.
-To generate it, after checking out the repo run:

-    chmod +x create_env.sh

-Then to generate the environment (or update it to latest version based on state of `uv.lock`), run:

-    ./create_env.sh

-This will generate a new python virtual env under `.venv` directory.
-You can activate it via:

-    source .venv/bin/activate

-If you are using VSCode, set to use this env via `Python: Select Interpreter` command.

-## Required setup post checkout

-* Run `pre-commit install` to install the pre-commit hooks.

-## Project template

-This project has been setup with `acme-project-create`, a python code template library.